PoisotLab/ms_network_prediction/manuscript.md

 In the machine learning literature, a common way of visualizing this extensive list of possible metrics is through the use of ROC (receiver-operating-characteristic) and PR (precision-recall) curves.

 ![TODO](./figures/auc.png){@fig:auc}

 Note that for both plots in @fig:auc, the area-under-the-curve (AUC) of the random model is $0.5$, and the AUC of the perfect classifier is $1.0$.
 This means that we can compare the AUC of different models, with being closer to 1.0 being better.
-These metrics are typically called AUC-ROC (Area-Under-the-Curve Receiver-Operator-Curve)  and AUC-PR (Area-Under-the-Curve Precision-Recall)
+These metrics are typically called AUC-ROC (Area-Under-the-Curve Receiver-Operator-Curve)  and AUC-PR (Area-Under-the-Curve Precision-Recall).

+**old validation section**
 TSS is shown in @fig:validation, and reflects that the proof-of-concept model works well with limited data, yielding $\text{TSS} \approx 0.5$.
 This is similar to the skill levels derived from a predictive model of food-webs that uses a